After 200 hours of negotiations, 300 meetings and 15 drafts, G20 members finally reached a consensus statement on the Ukraine conflict.

 On the night of September 8, just before the G20 summit opened in New Delhi, India, delegations of members of the group of the world's richest economies still could not reach a consensus on how to mention the Ukraine issue in the joint statement.

-The reference to the “geopolitical situation” was left blank in the draft joint statement.
-European countries wanted to use strong language to condemn Russia’s campaign in Ukraine, but Russia and China opposed any reference to hostilities.
-The Chinese delegation also objected, without success, to a reference to the US holding the G20 presidency in 2026.
+In the draft joint statement, the reference to the “ geopolitical situation” remained blank.
+European countries wanted to use strong language to condemn Russia’s campaign in Ukraine, but Russia and China opposed any mention of hostilities.
+The Chinese delegation also objected to a reference to the US holding the G20 presidency in 2026, but without success.

 The G20 now faces a difficult choice: accept a mildly worded joint statement on the Ukraine conflict, or no joint statement at all.
 Foreign Minister Sergei Lavrov had previously said that Moscow would block the G20 summit's joint statement if it did not include Russia's position on the Ukraine conflict.